 The GBCT training programme invites applicants from the whole of the UK to apply to their programme and Mark would have applauded the inclusion of applicants nationwide.
 We believe he would also support a programme accessible to young people and based on talent rather than the strength of their industry contacts or traditional academic qualifications.
 As a Foundation, we recognise that some of the most talented technicians do not have a history of academic excellence and only discover their true potential after they leave full time education and are given an opportunity to work in a creative industry.

 The Guild receives approximately five hundred applications for each training programme, which takes place every two years.
 After a rigorous process of elimination, approximately seventy are invited to be interviewed by a panel of Senior Guild Members.
-A final twelve to fourteen people are then invited to attend a self-funded, 6-day practical course, where they are assessed for their potential.
-At the end of the trainee course, Guild members consult and select six or seven trainees to become part of the next camera trainee intake.
+An approximate twelve to sixteen finalists are then invited to attend a self-funded, 6-day practical course, where they are assessed for their potential.
+At the end of the trainee course, Guild members consult and select seven to nine trainees to become part of the next camera trainee intake.

-The successful trainee will be granted a place on the GBCT Trainee programme and will have the full cost of their practical assessment fee refunded.
-They will become known as the Mark Milsome Trainee for the duration of the programme.
-Our Foundation will monitor and support the successful trainee and pledge to enhance the whole GBCT Training programme by adding educational trips and additional training programmes, including production safety courses.
+The successful trainee will be known as the Mark Milsome Trainee for the duration of the programme.
+Our Foundation will monitor and support the successful trainee and pledge to financially contribute to the whole GBCT Training programme.

 In association with BAFTA the successful candidate will also be granted free access to BAFTA events, In London and around the UK for the duration of their course, subject to availability.

 The next GBCT trainee programme starts in January 2019 and will be the first to incorporate a Mark Milsome Trainee and a collaboration between our Foundation and the Guild.

 We hope to announce information relating to a second scholarship early 2019.